fireship-io/fireship.io/content/lessons/ci-cd-with-google-cloud-build/index.md

 ## Step 1: Build an App

 You can follow along with this lesson using your existing Firebase project or by starting from scratch.
 The frontend code does not really matter - it just needs to be an NPM project that we can build and test.
-Below are some popular options to quikly create a frontend JS app from the command line.
+Below are some popular options to quickly create a frontend JS app from the command line.

 {{< file "terminal" "command line" >}}